MonashProteomics/MaSpeQC/README.md

 <a href="https://github.com/MonashProteomics/MaSpeQC/archive/refs/tags/1.0.3.zip">MaSpeQC Zip Download</a>

 ## Software Licenses
 The installation script for MaSpeQC will download and install all of the necessary software and dependencies required.
-As the script executes, prompts will appear for the user to accept the terms and conditions of the softwares licenses.
+Linked below are the licenses for all of the software MaSpeQC will install.
-Please read carefully these licenses, which are provided in the software folders, before using MaSpeQC.
+Please read carefully these licenses before installing and using MaSpeQC.

+- <a href="https://dev.mysql.com/doc/refman/5.7/en/preface.html">MySQL Reference Manual</a>, <a href="https://downloads.mysql.com/docs/licenses/mysqld-5.7-gpl-en.pdf">MySQL Licensing Information User Manual</a>
+- <a href="https://github.com/nodejs/node?tab=readme-ov-file#license">Node JS License Information</a>, <a href="https://github.com/nodejs/node/blob/main/LICENSE">Node JS License</a>
+- <a href="https://docs.python.org/3/license.html">Python License</a>
+- <a href="https://github.com/mzmine/mzmine2#license">mzMine2 License Information</a>, <a href="https://github.com/mzmine/mzmine2/blob/master/LICENSE.txt">mzMine License</a>
+- <a href="https://github.com/cwenger/Morpheus/blob/master/LICENSE.txt">Morpheus License</a>
+- <a href="https://github.com/philr/bzip2-windows/blob/master/LICENSE">bzip2 License</a>
+- <a href="https://proteowizard.sourceforge.io/licenses.html">ProteoWizard License</a>

 ## Installation on Linux or MacOS
 To install MaSpeQC on any _Linux_ or _MacOS_ system, download and unzip the latest release from the link below.